Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 ```
 The cooldown period is also in seconds and it is the period of time to wait after the last trigger activated before scaling back down to 0.

 But what does activated mean and when is this?
-Having a look at the code and the docs, activated seems to be when KEDA last checked the event source and found that there were events, this sets the trigger to active.
+Having a look at the code and the documentation, activated seems to be when KEDA last checked the event source and found that there were events, this sets the trigger to active.
 The next time KEDA looks at the event source and finds it empty, then the trigger is set to inactive and then kicks off the cool down period before scaling down to 0.

 This could be interesting to balance with the polling interval to make sure it doesn't scale down too fast before the events are done being consumed!